Auto follow-ups and sequences in Gmail: Get more replies with less effort

 It’s alright if your first cold email to a contact doesn’t get a response.
 (I mean, it’s better if you do get a response, but we’ve got you covered if you don’t.)

 With GMass, you can automatically send up to eight stages of follow-up emails to every contact on your list based on their (lack of) action.
-GMass will continue to send those follow-ups to a contact until they give you a reply, a click or an open.
+GMass will continue to send those follow-ups to a contact until they give you a reply, a click, an open, or a “reply or click.”

 For drip campaigns where every contact gets every email — like, say, a series of welcome emails or an educational email-based course — you can set your sequences to continue regardless of whether a contact opens, clicks or replies.